microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 One of issue with the F/V converter is the performance at low frequencies.
 Low-frequencies trigger the same issue as *Jitter in the NCOs*.
 If a low-frequency signal is passed in, the NCO may rollover unevenly or after multiple seconds.
 This primarily affects the resolution of the F/V converter at low-frequencies.
 Figure 5 (below) shows an example of a low-frequency input causing instability in the output.

+**Figure 7 - Instability in the F/V Converter**
 ![Instability Image](./images/errorExample.PNG)
-**Figure 7 - Instability in the F/V Converter**

 ### Analog Limitations

 The DAC on the PIC18-Q43 family of microcontrollers has a resolution of 8-bits.
-While it is possible for the microcontroller to resolve the frequency to a higher resolution with the SMT, this program cannot output more than 8-bits using the internal DAC.
+While it is possible for the microcontroller to resolve the frequency to a higher resolution with the SMT, this program cannot output more than 8-bits of resolution using the internal DAC.

 (It is possible to setup a SPI or I<sup>2</sup>C DAC with more output resolution, however the program will need to be modified.)